demirelif/CheckoutSystem/README.md

 ```java
 SpecialOffer specialOffer = new SpecialOffer( n, specialPrice );
 ```
-To assign any special price to any item, simply use the following method.
+To assign any special offer to any item, simply use the following method.
 ```java
 priceList.addSpecialOfferToItem( "A", specialOffer );
 ```